CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 Further, we assessed the efficacy of the Self-supervised Classification Stage in refining the representation generated by the Pretext Stage.
 This was accomplished by juxtaposing the anomaly scores derived from the output of each stage.
 In Figure~\ref{fig:pre-dist}, the distribution of anomaly scores for the test windows at the Pretext Stage is displayed, computed using the Euclidean distances of the test samples relative to the original time series windows in the training set.
 Conversely, Figure~\ref{fig:self-prob} depicts the subsequent alteration in the distribution of anomaly scores following the application of the Self-supervised Classification Stage.

-In the Pretext Stage, the anomaly score is computed as the minimum distance between the test sample and all original training samples in the representation space.
-This approach aims to identify the closest match among the training samples for the given test sample.
+In the Pretext Stage, the anomaly score is computed as the minimum distance between the test sample and all original training samples in the representation space, aiming to identify the closest match among the training samples for the given test sample.
 A smaller distance implies a greater probability that the test sample belongs to the normal data distribution.

 In the Self-supervised Classification Stage, we use the inference step in Section \ref{subsec3.2} of the article.
 Equation \ref{eq:anomalyscore} provides further details on the computation of the anomaly label.